 When you visit anywhere for such a short time, it’s always hard to decide where to visit, as you know you’ll always be missing out on some great places.
 It made it a little easier knowing that this wouldn’t be my only trip there though.

-In addition to choosing where to go, choosing when to go to places is also a challenge.
+In addition to choosing where to go, deciding when to go to places is also a challenge.
 It’s easier when a certain place looks much better during the day or night, but when places look good during both periods, you kind of have to just choose to visit during one period.

 Testbed 2 Art District